 Since June 2013 we’ve partnered with the Woodland Trust’s Woodland Carbon Programme, further making our commitment to printing with recycled paper.
 As well as planting trees and creating a new woodland here in the UK, we’ve committed to reducing our carbon footprint and purchasing at least 60 tonnes of carbon captured paper each year.

 In January 2021 we were delighted to launch Solopress Green – a new range of eco-friendly printing solutions.
-In the range are products that are printed on FSC-certified paper stocks, are carbon neutral and use glue-free adhesive.
+In the range are products that are printed on sustainably-sourced paper stocks, are carbon neutral and use glue-free adhesive.

 With a little effort and consideration, we in the commercial print industry can help protect the planet for future generations and ensure that our profession is “green” – no matter what colours we’re printing with!